Knowledge mining of unstructured information: application to cyber-domain: Results and analysis on an experimental dataset

-In order to further interpret the usefulness of the constructed risk variables we perform a logistic regression on the dataset of attack days and non-attack days.
-Training a classifier with a training and validation set constructed from the data results in a 69\% accuracy, which proves that there is indeed some relationship between the attacks in the network, at least in a temporal sense.
-The coefficients for the logistic regression (see Table. \ref{table:coeffs}) show that the first neighbor country has a very minor weight in the classifier function, but looking at the corresponding distribution in Fig. \ref{fig:risklevels} reinforces this as the two classes are highly overlapping.
-The interesting fact is that the coefficient of second neighbor country is the highest, which could be interpret as some countries being the catalysts for chains of attacks.
-The weights themselves are comparable as the values fed into the logistic regression are standard scores within the distribution of each respective value.
-The confusion matrix for the logistic regression is shown in Fig. \ref{fig:confmat}, showing the fractions of correctly and incorrectly predicted labels, 1 being the label ''attack day'' and 0 being the label ''non-attack day''.
-As one would expect, the accuracy for correctly predicting ''non-attack days'' is higher than correctly predicting the ''attack days'' due to the differences in distributions of the constructed variables.
+Training a logistic regression classifier with a standardized training and validation set constructed from the data results in a 69\% accuracy, which shows that there is, indeed, some relationship between the attacks in the network, at least in a temporal sense appearing as burstiness.
+The coefficients for the logistic regression (see Table. \ref{table:coeffs}) show that the first neighbour country has a very minor weight in the classifier function.
+The corresponding distribution in Fig. \ref{fig:risklevels} reinforces this as the two classes are highly overlapping.
+The interesting fact is that the coefficient of second neighbor country is the highest, which could be interpreted as some countries being the catalysts for chains of attacks.
+The confusion matrix for the logistic regression is depicted in Fig. \ref{fig:confmat}, showing the fractions of correctly and incorrectly predicted labels, 1 being the label ``attack day'' and 0 being the label ``non-attack day''.
+As one would expect, the accuracy for correctly predicting ``non-attack days'' is higher than correctly predicting the ``attack days'' due to the differences in the distributions of the constructed variables.

 Performing a dimensionality reduction in the form of principle component analysis (See Fig. \ref{fig:confmat} left panel) results in components explaining 94\% of the variance (83\% and 11\% for the two components).
 The component weights are shown in Table \ref{table:coeffs}.
 These weights can be interpret as two different risk factors, industry-based and system-based risk.
 The industry-based risk in this situation can be reasoned from the higher factors for the industry nodes in the first principal component and the system-based risk can be considered due to negative factors to all but second neighbour industry risk $i$.
 Also judging from the Figure \ref{fig:confmat}, the second component differentiates between risk from the secondary industries and the first neighbor nodes as well as the second neighbor country.
 The small factors for first neighbor country $C$ are apparent from the overlap in the variable's distribution shown in Figure \ref{fig:risklevels}.